- Working Dictionary

 Bottom-up: Three site study of community defined and experientially based culturally competent practices has been completed.
 Study was made of a NYC Latino Inpatient unit, a Monroe County based prevention program for youths and families of color that teaches self empowerment and confidence building techniques, and a mental health clinic serving a sizeable proportion of Chinese and Korean elderly in NYC.
 Based on an observational study, the Center has authored a document, entitled "Cultural Elements in Community Defined Evidence-Based Mental Health Programs", which is available on the website.
 The document describes the ways in which these programs have incorporated cultural features for the cultural groups they serve.
-A DVD is available on this site, which depicts the cultural competency of these programs.
-A program-level cultural competency instrument has been developed, which encapsulates these competencies.

 Top-down: The "Toolkit for Modifying Evidence-Based Practices to Increase Cultural Competence" has been completed.
 The Toolkit provides a step-by-step methodology for mental health practitioners and agency administrators to identify and evaluate evidence-based practices (EBPs) for possible modification for cultural groups.
 The Toolkit recognizes the multi-disciplinary nature of mental health service delivery and can be used in a wide range of settings from individual clinician practices to large public organizations.
 Two case studies are provided: one on modifying the "Illness Management and Recovery EBP Toolkit" to create a mental health curriculum for native Hawaiians, the other on lessons learned from a well-studied universal family and school intervention for pre-K students, which aims to prevent conduct problems and promote school success among ethnically diverse children from underserved communities.
 Importantly, ways in which the community members, parents, and program leaders participated in program development, implementation and conduct are documented.
-The toolkit has been utilized in two NYS programs.

 Other on-going service related projects include: validation of depression screens for Latino cultural groups in Bellevue Primary Care, development of a screening instrument for gambling and co-occurring psychiatric conditions in Chinese, research into psychosocial problems for obese youth, and support group development.